-The Immigration Act prohibits the employment of any person not holding the appropriate work visa (Immigration Act, article 18(3)).
-An employer who violates this may be sentenced to up to three years' imprisonment or fined up to 20 million won (Immigration Act, article 94(9)).
+The employment of any person not holding the appropriate work visa is prohibited (Immigration Act, article 18(3)) and an employer who violates this may be sentenced to up to three years' imprisonment or fined up to 20 million won (Immigration Act, article 94(9)).

-An employer who wishes to hire a foreign worker must obtain an employment permit or a certificate of exceptionally permissible employment from an employment security office (Act on the Employment of Foreign Workers (EFWA), articles 8(4), 12(3)).
+An employer who must obtain an employment permit or a certificate of exceptionally permissible employment from an employment security office but fails to do so before hiring a foreign worker (even if the foreign worker has the appropriate visa) may be subject to a three-year restriction on the employment of foreign workers (EFWA, article 20(1)-1).